The following information can be found on this page:

 Definition: Revenue received from ticket sales for all NCAA-sponsored sports at an institution.

 Explanation: Revenue received for sales of admissions to athletic events, including: public and faculty sales, student sales, shipping and handling fees.
 Any amount paid in excess of a ticket's face value to obtain preferential seating or priority is considered a “Donor Contribution.”
 (Line 1).
-(From NCAA Financial Reports).
+(From NCAA MFRS reports).

 TOTAL ANNUAL DEBT SERVICE, LEASES AND RENTAL FEES ON ATHLETIC FACILITIES: